byoseph3/temp_repo_cs3210/instructions/lab2.md

    running forktest.img

-You may run this test after make using `./forktest-xv6-qemu` and compare your output with that of `ag_test/forktest_expected.out`.
+You may run this test after make using `./forktest-xv6-qemu` and compare your output after the !!TESTSTART!! line with that of `ag_test/forktest_expected.out`.
 If they match, you're _very_ likely to pass at least one autograder testcase ;) .

+(NOTE: The autograder only checks for output after the !TESTSTART! line to allow for deviations in initialization, if your code deviates before that line it is not necessarily an error).

 # Submission